unstoppabledomains/dev-docs/partner/partner-integration-guides/domain-name-availability.md

 # Domain Name Availability Guide

-The Partner API provides an endpoint that lets you check the availability of a domain name before purchase to avoid making minting calls to non-available domains.
+The Partner API offers an endpoint that lets you check the availability of a domain name before purchase to avoid making minting calls to non-available domains.
 You can use this endpoint to implement a domain name search field in your application that shows users which domain names are available and the prices to purchase them.

 ## Step 1: Retrieve Your Reseller ID and Secret API Token